-Normally, my only beef with “Lean Six Sigma” books is when they state the falsehood of “Lean is for speed, and you need Six Sigma for quality.”
+Usually, my only beef with “Lean Six Sigma” books is when they state the falsehood of “Lean is for speed, and you need Six Sigma for quality.”
 Yeah, that really grinds my gears.

-But, recently I've noticed that Amazon “bestsellers” in the same categories as my books seem to be bad copies of the same book.
+But, recently, I've noticed that Amazon's “bestsellers” in the same categories as my books seem to be horrible copies of the same book.
 They're not exactly the same, but there are common themes:

 - Authors who don't seem to be real people